 😋 More Delicious Poultry Recipes

-- Crockpot Whole Chicken - This easy recipe is a great way to cook a rotisserie-style chicken in the comfort of your home!
+- Crockpot Whole Chicken - This easy recipe is a great way to cook a rotisserie-style chicken at home!

-- Whole Roasted Duck - If you're looking for an incredibly flavorful and impressive centerpiece for your next family meal, this duck recipe is a must!
+- Whole Roasted Duck - If you're looking for a flavorful centerpiece for your next family meal, this recipe is it!

-- Air Fryer Chicken Tenders - This air fryer recipe is an effortless way to make crispy and juicy chicken tenders that the whole family will love!
+- Air Fryer Chicken Tenders - This air fryer recipe is an effortless way to make crispy and juicy chicken tenders!

-- Sous Vide Chicken Breast - This recipe only requires a handful of simple ingredients to make perfectly juicy and tender chicken breasts every time!
+- Sous Vide Chicken Breast - This recipe requires a handful of simple ingredients to make perfectly juicy chicken breasts!

 - Roasted Pheasant - A roasted pheasant is simple, comforting, and perfect to serve on any occasion!